aneto0/MARTe2/Docs/User/source/tutorial/hello_world/hello_world.rst

 DataSources
 +++++++++++

-The MARTe :ref:`+Data <MARTeDataSources>`: provide an interface between the functional blocks (GAMs) and the outside world.
+The MARTe :ref:`+Data <MARTeDataSources>` provide an interface between the functional blocks (GAMs) and the outside world.
 They are responsible for acquiring data from external sources (e.g. hardware, files, network) and making it available to the GAMs, as well as for taking data from the GAMs and sending it to external sinks.
 Two DataSources are defined in the configuration: ``Timer`` (of type :vcisdoxygenmccl:`LinuxTimer`) and ``Display`` (of type :vcisdoxygenmccl:`LoggerDataSource`).

 .. literalinclude:: /_static/tutorial/Configurations/HelloWorld/RTApp-HelloWorld-1.cfg